nichtich/wikidata-taxonomy/README.md

 ```

 The extracted taxonomy is based on statements using the property "subclass of" ([P279](https://www.wikidata.org/wiki/Property:P279)) or "subproperty of" ([P1647](https://www.wikidata.org/wiki/Property:P1647)) and additional statistics.
 Option `--sparql` prints the SPARQL queries that are used.

+Taxonomy extraction and output can be controlled by several options.
+For
+instance this command lists a biological taxonomy of mammals:

+    $ wdtaxonomy.js Q7377 --property P171 --brief

+## Output formats

 ### Tree format